USRA-STI/gdt-core/docs/install.rst

 If you want to test your development, note that there are a number of data files that are used in testing.
-See :ref:`Downloading Test/Tutorial Data` for downloading the test data.
+See :ref:`Downloading Test/Tutorial Data<download_test_data>` for downloading the test data.

 To test your development::